-He was known for his wisdom and prudence and for this reasons was chosen as Director of Novices.
-In 1946 Fr Vandor moved as administrator to the College of Arts and Trades in Camagüey.
+He was known for his wisdom and prudence, and for these reasons was chosen as Director of Novices.
+In 1946, Fr.
+Vandor moved as administrator to the College of Arts and Trades in Camagüey.

 Our Lady of Mt Carmel - school and parish

-On December 9, 1954 he was put in charge of the Church of Our Lady of Mount Carmel in Santa Clara, which had been looked after till then by the Passionists.
+On December 9, 1954, he was put in charge of the Church of Our Lady of Mount Carmel in Santa Clara, which had been looked after up to then by the Passionists.
 He was appointed to oversee the building of the school of Arts and Trades.
-When the school opened, Fr Vandor was appointed rector, a post he held until 1961, the year in which all schools passed into the hands of the Minister for Education.
+When the school opened, Fr.
+Vandor was appointed rector, a post he held until 1961, the year in which all schools passed into the hands of the Minister for Education.
 He was named rector of the Church of Our Lady of Mount Carmel.
 In 1965, he became its first parish priest when it was became a parish.

 "One of the most lovable, dedicated and noble souls of the clergy of Villaclara"

-It is not easy to summarise Fr Vandor's moral stature.
-The Bishop wrote: "With Fr Vandor's death, the Salesian Congregation has lost a Son, the diocese an exemplary priest, the faithful a beloved father" and we can add: "Villaclara has lost an honoured citizen, who identified with the Corporation's educational concerns."
-In fact, the journalist Antonio Diaz Vázquez, in a piece entitled "a lamp that burns and shines brightly" wrote: "He was one of the most lovable, dedicated and noble souls of the clergy of Villaclara".
+It is not easy to summarize Fr.
+Vandor's moral stature.
+The Bishop wrote: "With Fr.
+Vandor's death, the Salesian Congregation has lost a Son, the diocese an exemplary priest, the faithful a beloved father" and we can add: "Villaclara has lost an honored citizen, who identified with the Corporation's educational concerns."
+In fact, the journalist Antonio Diaz Vázquez, in a piece entitled 'a lamp that burns and shines brightly' wrote: "He was one of the most lovable, dedicated and noble souls of the clergy of Villaclara."